I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprinterqueueview~r1.md

 <p> </p>

 ## -remarks
 <p>An event is raised whenever the status of the print queue changes.
-So when a client uses <a href="https://msdn.microsoft.com/library/windows/hardware/dn265395">SetViewRange</a> to specify the range of print jobs (the view) to be monitored, the <a href="print.iprinterqueueviewevent_onchanged">IPrinterQueueViewEvent::OnChanged</a> event method fires, and the live queue is returned in response.</p>

-<p>And also, note that job enumeration starts when the first event handler is added and stops when the last event handler is removed.</p>

-<p><b>IPrinterQueueView</b> also helps to make it possible to perform job management from a UWP  device app or from a printer extension.
-For more information, see <a href="NULL">Job Management</a>.</p>

-<p>An event is raised whenever the status of the print queue changes.
-So when a client uses <a href="https://msdn.microsoft.com/library/windows/hardware/dn265395">SetViewRange</a> to specify the range of print jobs (the view) to be monitored, the <a href="print.iprinterqueueviewevent_onchanged">IPrinterQueueViewEvent::OnChanged</a> event method fires, and the live queue is returned in response.</p>
+So when a client uses <a href="print.iprinterqueueview_setviewrange">SetViewRange</a> to specify the range of print jobs (the view) to be monitored, the <a href="print.iprinterqueueviewevent_onchanged">IPrinterQueueViewEvent::OnChanged</a> event method fires, and the live queue is returned in response.</p>

 <p>And also, note that job enumeration starts when the first event handler is added and stops when the last event handler is removed.</p>